noahehall/theBookOfNoah/linux/docker/docker.md

 # background
   - about
-    - build, ship a d ru  any app anywhere
+    - build, ship a d run any app anywhere in any location that has docker
     - launched in 2013
     - works with the OS to package, ship and run software
     - a tool for efficiently installing, removing, upgrading, distributing, trusting and managing software